Facebook Is Increasing Its Efforts To Detect Suicidal Thoughts

-Recently, the Centers for Disease Control and Prevention reported a worrying statistic: Between 2007 and 2015, suicide rates among teenage girls in the U.S. doubled from 2.4 to 5.1 per 100,000 people — a 40-year high.
+Female suicide rates in 2015 increased in the UK by 3.8% and 2% in England according to a 2017 report from the Samaritans.
 Although that report did not cite a specific cause for this alarming rise, other studies have pointed to social media and smartphone use, where cyberbullying has resulted in the creation of a new term: cyberbullicide.

 At their core, social networking sites were created to connect people with friends and family.
 That network also means that platforms can potentially be a powerful tool for counteracting cyberbullying or providing support for a person at risk.